 |Title:||Director of Strength & Conditioning|

-James Frazier started his role as the Crimson's director of strength and conditioning in February 2009.
+James Frazier started his role as the Crimson's Director of Strength & Conditioning in February 2009.

-Frazier oversees all strength and conditioning aspects for the nation's largest Division I athletic department, with about 1,200 student-athletes.
+Frazier oversees all strength & conditioning aspects for the nation's largest Division I athletic department with roughly 1,200 student-athletes.

-Frazier came to Harvard from the University of Iowa, where he worked with the Hawkeyes football program for two seasons while earning a master's degree in administration from Central Michigan University.
+Frazier came to Harvard from the University of Iowa where he served with the Hawkeyes' football program for two seasons while earning a master's degree in administration from Central Michigan University.

-No stranger to the Ivy League, Frazier is a 2006 graduate of Brown University, where he earned a degree in business economics and human biology.
-Frazier was a four-year football letterman at Brown, serving as team captain as a senior while helping the Bears to a 9-1 record.
-Frazier played defensive end as a junior, earning All-Ivy honors.
-He moved to linebacker as a senior and repeated as a first-team all-conference selection.
+No stranger to the Ivy League, Frazier is a 2006 graduate of Brown University where he earned a degree in business economics and human biology.
+Frazier was a four-year football letterman at Brown, where he served as team captain as a senior while helping his team to a 9-1 record.
+Frazier played defensive end as a junior, earning all-conference honors.
+He moved to linebacker as a senior and repeated as a first team all-conference selection.